Thai Language and Alphabet

 How I learned Thai

-I didn't concentrate on Thai tones; I focused on vocabulary and didn't think about the Thai tones.
-I decided to focus on the context of a sentence.
-I didn't take any Thai lessons; instead, I used kindergarten Thai language books to learn how to write and pronounce the words.
-I asked my Thai friends to help me instead of paying for Thai lessons.
+I didn’t focus on Thai tones; I focused on vocabulary and ignored the tones.
+I focused on understanding the context of the sentence.
+Instead of formal Thai lessons, I used kindergarten Thai language books to learn to read and write words.
+Instead of taking classes, I asked my Thai friends for help.

-The Thai alphabet is called the Thai script.
-It has 44 Thai consonants and 21 Thai vowels.
-The Thai alphabet can be written from left to right or from right to left.
-The letters are not case-sensitive but have different forms depending on where they are in a word.
+The Thai alphabet, known as the Thai script, has 44 consonants and 21 vowels.
+It can be written from left to right to left.
+The letters are case-insensitive but change form depending on their position in a word.
+Thai characters don’t have upper- and lower-case variations, which makes them easier to learn.
+Thai also uses special punctuation, such as the koo mûut symbol.

-Three classes of consonants are ก, ข, ฃ, ค, and there are eight letters in each category.
-The high-class letter is also called the uppercase letter, and the low-class letter is also called the lowercase letter. ก is a high-class consonant letter, ข is a middle-class consonant letter, and ฃ is a low-class consonant letter.
+Consonants are divided into three classes: ก, ข, ฃ, and ค, with eight letters in each class.
+The high-class consonant is the uppercase letter, and the low-class consonant is the lowercase letter. ก is high class, ข is middle class, and ฃ is low class.

-The vowels are grouped into three classes, with three letters in each category.
-The high-class vowel is the sound of ‘a’; the middle-class vowel is the sound of 'o', and the low-class vowel sounds like 'u.'
+Vowels are divided into three classes, each with three letters.
+The high-class vowel is ‘a, the middle-class is' o’, and the low-class is ‘u.’

 Thai Consonanats ก-ก๊